SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashMaps/README.md

 ````

 ### [ChessFeasibilityFunction](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashMaps/ChessFeasibilityFunction.java):
-This function evaluates the feasibility of a solution.
-For the N-Queen problem, it ensures that exactly N queens are placed on the board.
-The function returns a double indicating the number of missing or exceeding queens on the board.

 ### [ChessObjectiveFunction](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashMaps/ChessObjectiveFunction.java):

 This function evaluates the objective function of a solution.
-For the N-Queen problem in this map design, it counts the number of collisions (confronted Queens).
+For the N-Queen problem in this map design, it counts the number of collisions (queens attacking each other).
 The function returns a double indicating the number of collisions between queens.

 ### [MapCrossover](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashMaps/MapCrossover.java):

 Crossover that interchanges random chromosomes between parents.
-In this case, it interchanges values associated with the same key in the Entry Set of pairs &lt;
-Key, Val &gt; of the Genome HashMap.
+In this case, it interchanges values associated with the same key in the Entry Set of pairs `<Key, Val>` of the Genome HashMap.
 The same methodology is applied to the Genes inside a Chromosome.

 ### [RunNQueenOptimization](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashMaps/RunNQueenOptimization.java):

 This is the main class where the program execution begins.
 It involves instantiating the ChessGA object (previously defined), optimizing it, and retrieving the results.

 The specific components for ChessGA include:

 -   MaxIterationCriteriaPolicy: A StoppingCriteria based on a maximum number of iterations.
-- FixedCrossoverPolicy: A CrossoverPolicy that applies each iteration a fixed number of crossovers.
+-   FixedCrossoverPolicy: A CrossoverPolicy that applies a fixed number of crossovers each iteration.
     -   RandomSelection: A Selection procedure in which each parent is chosen randomly.
     -   MapCrossover: The Crossover previously defined.
-- UnorderedSingleProbabilityMutPol: A MutationPolicy that applies mutation stored in HasSets and filters the
-probability of applying the mutation with a fixed probability.
+-   UnorderedSingleProbabilityMutPol: A MutationPolicy that applies mutation stored in HashSets and filters the probability of applying the mutation with a fixed probability.
-  - GeneticMapSwapMutation: A mutation that consists of swapping values associated with a key of different HasMap.
+    -   GeneticMapSwapMutation: A mutation that consists of swapping values associated with a key of a different HashMap.
-- FixedElitismPolicy: An ElitismPolicy that applies each iteration a fixed number of elitist individuals.
+-   FixedElitismPolicy: An ElitismPolicy that applies a fixed number of elitist individuals each iteration.
-- FixedNewbornPolicy: A newbornPolicy that applies each iteration a fixed number of newborn individuals.
+-   FixedNewbornPolicy: A NewbornPolicy that applies a fixed number of newborn individuals each iteration.
 -   ChessGAInitializer: The Initializer previously defined.
     -   ChessFeasibilityFunction: The FeasibilityFunction previously defined.
     -   ChessObjectiveFunction: The ObjectiveFunction previously defined.

-## Result example:
+## Result Example:

 For:

 -   numberOfQueens = 8
 -   populationSize = 100
 -   iterations = 2000
 -   Pmut = 0.8
 -   crossed = 80
 -   elitist = 10
 -   newborns = 10

 ````
 /
 |Feasibility= 0.0000